Fears about sobriety are common, even for people who desperately seek it.

-If you are letting yourself wallow in self-doubt and pity, what is the point of sobriety?
-I don’t believe you REALLY feel that way because otherwise you wouldn’t be here.
+What is the point of sobriety if you let yourself wallow in self-doubt and pity?
+I don’t believe you really feel that way because otherwise, you wouldn’t be here.
 You know, deep down, that you can and should have a better life.

 Every cell in your body might not know this, but a strong piece of you that is battling for airtime in your brain knows it.

 The truth is, you have no idea what success will look or feel like.
-It is not useful to spend mental energy on things you cannot possibly know.
-Every time you (or I) do that, we’re choosing to suffer.
+Spending mental energy on things you cannot possibly know is useless.
+Every time you (or I) do that, we choose to suffer.